RavensbourneWebMedia/Web-development-workshop/sessions/week-11.md

 Before we learn how to *code* a program, we should learn how to *think* about problems and solutions.

+**Computational thinking**

-**Computational thinking**: not thinking like computers (do computers think?).
+* Not thinking like computers.
+Do computers think anyway?
+* Solving problems for **people**, using **code**.

 It is about using code creatively to solve real-world problems, to **break down behaviours** in specific and precise ways that can be communicated to other people, and eventually to computers.

 <!-- I need 4 volunteers -->

 <!--- [ ] [Learnable Programming](http://worrydream.com/LearnableProgramming) -->

-# Variables
+## Variables

 ### When?